ZCZC HFOTCPCP5 ALL

 DISCUSSION AND OUTLOOK

-moving toward the west near 9 mph (15 km/h).
-A continued west to
+moving toward the west-southwest near 8 mph (13 km/h).
+A general

-west-southwest motion is expected for the next few days.
-On the
+west-southwest motion is expected to resume and continue for the

-Hurricane-force winds extend outward up to 15 miles (30 km) from the
+Tropical-storm-force winds extend outward up to 90 miles (150 km)

 HAZARDS AFFECTING LAND

-WIND: Tropical storm conditions are expected somewhere within the
+WIND: Tropical storm conditions are expected over portions of

-Big Island.
-This rainfall may produce life-threatening flash
+especially in higher terrain.
+This rainfall may produce

-SURF: Large swells generated by Olivia will spread from east to
+SURF: Large swells generated by Olivia will impact the main Hawaiian